ClickHouse/ClickHouse/docs/en/interfaces/grpc.md

 You can write a client in any of the programming languages supported by gRPC using the provided [specification](https://github.com/ClickHouse/ClickHouse/blob/master/src/Server/grpc_protos/clickhouse_grpc.proto)
 Or you can use a built-in Python client.
 It is placed in [utils/grpc-client/clickhouse-grpc-client.py](https://github.com/ClickHouse/ClickHouse/blob/master/utils/grpc-client/clickhouse-grpc-client.py) in the repository.
 The built-in client requires [grpcio and grpcio-tools](https://grpc.io/docs/languages/python/quickstart) Python modules.

-To run the client in an interactive mode call it without arguments.
 The client supports the following arguments:

 -   `--help` – Shows a help message and exits.
 -   `--host HOST, -h HOST` – A server name.
 Default value: `localhost`.
 You can use IPv4 or IPv6 addresses also.
 -   `--port PORT` – A port to connect to.
 This port should be enabled in the ClickHouse server configuration (see `grpc_port`).
+Default value: `9100`.
 -   `--user USER_NAME, -u USER_NAME` – A user name.
 Default value: `default`.
 -   `--password PASSWORD` – A password.
 Default value: empty string.
 -   `--query QUERY, -q QUERY` – A query to process when using non-interactive mode.
 -   `--database DATABASE, -d DATABASE` – A default database.
 If not specified, the current database set in the server settings is used (`default` by default).
 -   `--format OUTPUT_FORMAT, -f OUTPUT_FORMAT` – A result output [format](formats.md).
+Default value for interactive mode: `PrettyCompact`.
 -   `--debug` – Enables showing debug information.

+To run the client in an interactive mode call it without `--query` argument.

+In a batch mode query data can be passed via `stdin`.

 **Client Usage Example**